Kainan University

-Kainan University (KNU; 開南大學 (Khai-lâm Tāi-ha̍k, Kāinán Dàxué)) is a private university located near Taoyuan International Airport, Taiwan.
+Kainan University (KNU; 開南大學 (Khai-lâm Tāi-ha̍k, Kāinán Dàxué)) is a private university in Taoyuan, Taiwan.

 KNU was founded as Kainan Commercial and Technical High School in 1917.
 In January 1990, the school was upgraded to Kainan Institute of Technology.
 Finally in April 2006, the school became Kainan University.

 Kainan University offers a wide range of undergraduate and graduate programs in various fields, including business, communication, design, law, and hospitality.
 The university also has a Chinese Language Center that offers courses in Mandarin Chinese for international students.